Overview: The condition, causes and diagnosis

 - Vitamin B-12 helps improve cellular response to thyroid hormone and boosts energy production in cells to help with fatigue and other common symptoms of hypothyroidism.

 - Selenium supports efficient thyroid synthesis and metabolism and has been found in studies to reduce thyroid antibody levels in those with Hashimoto’s.

 - Zinc is beneficial in improving thyroid function and hormone levels and has been shown in studies to have a positive effect on thyroid function in overweight females.

 - Botanical medicine.
 There are several herbs that have been shown to benefit thyroid function.
 Herbal treatment recommendations should be approved by a professional trained in herbal medicine to reduce unwanted side effects, prevent unwanted drug/herb interactions and to maximize treatment efficacy.

 - Ashwagandha improves thyroid function for subclinical hypothyroid patients.
 As an adaptogen, this herb works on several body functions to help balance dysfunction and regulate metabolic processes.
 Adaptogens are used with caution as some botanicals may stimulate the immune system response.

 - Gum guggul (Commiphora mukul), can be used in all forms of hypothyroidism as it helps convert an inactive form of T4 to the more active form of T3.
 Regulation of thyroid function is complicated and requires a whole-person approach.
 Naturopathic doctors lead with natural therapies that address underlying causes and support the body to restore healthy function.

 A service for consumers from the American Association of Naturopathic Physicians (AANP) and the Institute for Natural Medicine (INM).
-The INM and AANP would like to acknowledge Jennifer Bennett, ND, for her contributions to the content of this FAQ.
+The INM and AANP would like to acknowledge Jennifer Bennett, ND and Amy Rothenberg, ND, DHANP for their contributions to the content of this article.